fanglingsu/vimb/commands.md

 : Start hinting to open inputboxes or textareas with external editor.
 If PREFIX is given, print this into the inputbox, default `;e`.

+hint-save [PREFIX]
+: Start hinting to download hinted links into configured download directory.
+  If PREFIX is given, print this into the inputbox, default `;s`.

 next, n
 prev, p
 : Focus next or previous hint if hinting mode is active.